CasaVaticano/zf1/README.md

 Zend_Debug::dump('it worked!');
 ```

-Optionally, you can setup an entire Zend Framework project.
+## Setting up an entire Zend Framework Project

+Use ZF's cli to setup your project.

 ```sh
 php vendor/bin/zf.php --help
 php vendor/bin/zf.php create project . myproject
 ```

-Then at the top of `public/index.php` require `autoload.php`.
+Then at the top of `public/index.php` require the autoloader.

 ```php
 <?php